A super-Earth and two sub-Neptunes transiting the nearby and quiet M dwarf TOI-270: Methods

 \subsection{Stellar parameters}

 We retrieve stellar parameters such as coordinates, parallax and photometric magnitudes from the {\gaia} DR2, 2MASS, and UCAC4 catalogues (Table~\ref{tab:properties}).
+We correct the {\gaia} DR2 parallax for the systematic offset reported by \cite{StassunTorres2018}.
+Note, however, that e.g. \cite{Jao2016} suggest that objects closer than 25 pc have an even larger offset (based on {\gaia} DR1 data).
 The stellar mass {\mstar}, radius {\rstar} and effective temperature {\teff} are estimated using empirical relations.
-First, we translate the apparent K-band magnitude $m_\mathrm{K}$ into the absolute K-band magnitude $M_\mathrm{K}$ using the {\gaia} parallax, leading to $M_\mathrm{K}=${\Kmagabs}.
+First, we translate the apparent K-band magnitude $m_\mathrm{K}$ into the absolute K-band magnitude $M_\mathrm{K}$ using the parallax, leading to $M_\mathrm{K}=$~{\Kmagabs}.
 Next, we use the empirical relations given by Eq.~11 and Table~13 from \cite{Benedict2016} to calculate the mass, resulting in $M_\star=$~{\starmassBenedictsixteen}~{\msun}.
 Here, we assume a conservative error of 5\% to account for the scatter in the data from which the empirical relation is derived.
 We then follow the empirical mass-radius relationship of Eq.~10 from \cite{Boyajian2012} and compute the stellar radius \rstar from this mass.
 This gives $R_\star=$~{\starradiusBenedictsixteenBoyajiantwelve}~{\rsun}, again with a conservative estimate of a 5\% error.

 For comparison, we additionally calculate the mass using the empirical relation provided by Eq.~2 and Table~6 from \cite{Mann2019}.
-This results in $M_\star =$ {\starmassMannnineteen}~{\msun} (5\% error estimate).
+This results in $M_\star=$~{\starmassMannnineteen}~{\msun} (5\% error estimate).
 This mass is 10\% smaller than the one calculated above, agreeing only within 1.4~sigma of the estimated uncertainty.
-Moreover, we compare the radius from above with the one gained via the empirical relations given in Table~1 from \cite{Mann2015}, leading to $R_\star=${\starradiusMannfifteen}~{\rsun} (5\% error estimate).
+Moreover, we compare the radius from above with the one gained via the empirical relations given in Table~1 from \cite{Mann2015}, leading to $R_\star=$~{\starradiusMannfifteen}~{\rsun} (5\% error estimate).
 This radius is 5\% smaller than the value calculated above, thus consistent within 0.7~sigma of the estimated uncertainty.

 Overall, this underlines the necessity of more conservative error estimates, such as the ones we follow here.
 For completeness, all values are reported in Table~\ref{tab:properties}.
 From this point onward, we use the values computed from the relations of \cite{Benedict2016} and \cite{Boyajian2012} with estimated 5\% errors.